 Michael Bosiljevac was born on October 9, 1945, in Omaha, Nebraska.
-He was commissioned through the U.S. Air Force Academy on June 7, 1967, and then received an Air Force Institute of Technology assignment to the University of Minnesota, where he received his Masters degree in 1969.
-Lt Bosiljevac next attended Undergraduate Pilot Training but did not complete the course.
-He then went through Undergraduate Navigator Training, graduating in November 1970, and Electronic Warfare Officers training, graduating in July 1971.
+He was commissioned through the U.S. Air Force Academy on June 7, 1967, and then received an Air Force Institute of Technology assignment to the University of Minnesota in Minneapolis, where he received his Masters degree in Nuclear Engineering in June 1969.
+Lt Bosiljevac next attended Undergraduate Pilot Training at Moody AFB, Georgia, but did not complete the course.
+He then went through Undergraduate Navigator Training at Mather AFB, California, graduating in November 1970, and Electronic Warfare Officers training at Mather AFB, graduating in July 1971.
 Bosiljevac next attended F-105G Wild Weasel upgrade training and was assigned to the 17th Wild Weasel Squadron of the 388th Tactical Fighter Wing stationed at Korat Royal Thai AFB, Thailand, in November 1971.
-While flying a mission over North Vietnam on September 29, 1972, he and his pilot were forced to eject.
-Bosiljevac was captured but died in captivity four days later from his injuries, on October 3, 1972.
-Major Bosiljevac's remains were returned to the United States on September 24, 1987.
+While flying a mission over North Vietnam on September 29, 1972, he and his pilot were forced to eject from their damaged F-105G.
+Bosiljevac was captured but died in captivity at some point after being taken as a Prisoner of War.
+The United States government determined his date of death as September 30, 1973 (an administrative date by law), though the communist North Vietnamese claim he died on October 3, 1972.
+It is unknown when he actually died.
+Major Bosiljevac's remains were returned to the United States on September 24, 1987, and he was buried at Calvary Cemetery in Omaha, Nebraska.

 His 2nd Silver Star Citation reads: